pretix/pretix-docs/docs/trust/accessibility.md

 ## Accessibility testing

-To ensure that our ticket shops are accessible, we have conducted testing of by external experts.
+External experts have tested the accessibility of several example shops.
 These last round of tests was between November 2024 and May 2025.

 !!!
 Note